macrocosm-os/data-universe/docs/validator.md

 1. Implement an auto-update script.
 2. Have the Validator serve an Axon on the network, so neurons on other Subnets can retrieve data.
-3. Add more Scrapers for other DataSources.
+3. Add scrapers for other DataSources.
-4. Add other (and cheaper) Scrapers for the Validators to use.
+4. Add other (and cheaper) scrapers for the Validators to use.